Reviewed by Doug Boilesen

 1953 Paramount Pictures

-I first saw this movie at the Star View drive-in
+but I first saw this movie at the Star View drive-in theatre later

-Watching the movie one feels the remoteness of
+When watching the movie one feels the remoteness

 town.
-Store-bought clothes and soda pop gave clues in
+Store-bought clothes and soda pop in Grafton's General Store

-Grafton's General Store that there was civilization beyond the muddy
+provided clues that there was civilization beyond the muddy streets

 of those goods was a distant world from this valley with no real

-cattlemen who did not want civilization or change.
-In this time
+and the open-range cattlemen who did not want civilization or change.

 In the early 1980's I frequently enjoyed this movie